Gold prices remain the same in the Iraqi capital today - Shafaq News

 Gold prices remain the same in the Iraqi capital today

-Shafaq News/ Domestic and imported gold remained the same in Baghdad and Erbil, Shafaq News Agency correspondent said on Sunday.
+Shafaq News/ Domestic and imported gold remained the same in Baghdad, but dropped in Erbil, Shafaq News Agency correspondent said on Monday.

 Our correspondent said that the selling and buying prices of a Mithqal of 21 carats of Gulf, Turkish, and European gold stood at 407 thousand and 403 thousand dinars, respectively.